Productmind

 • Bring your own agent: Claude Code, Cursor, or anything else that speaks MCP.

-• Skills shaped to your codebase: Drop in skills that expose your conventions, your stack, your guardrails.
-They apply automatically, in every session.
+• Skills shaped to your product context and codebase: Drop in skills that expose your conventions, your stack, your guardrails.
+They apply automatically, in every cloud and local coding session, so your agents build what matters, the right way.

 Coding agents connected to the Productmind workspace via MCP